1TommyCheung/Workshops/journey4-adwc/LabGuide1.md

 -   Learn how to connect to your new Autonomous Data Warehouse

 ## Required Artifacts
+## (Note a cloud remote desktop environment has been provided to you for this workshop)
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 -   Oracle SQL Developer 18.3 or later (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank">Oracle Technology Network download site</a>)